belikor/lbrytools/lbrytools.md

 ss = lbryt.list_claims(channel_id="c64a02da7f080a81572cac1a51cf7f3464c67058")
 ```

-To display claims for any random channel we can use `print_ch_claims`.
+To display claims for any random channel we can use `list_ch_claims`.

 To display only those claims that were published anonymously by us,
 that is, without channel: